bhubie/talks/making-impossible-states-impossible/slides/slides.md

 <!--
 - Note this code isnt the exact code we wrote.
 - Code is pretty self explanatory.
-- we have an init method.
+- [click] we have an init method.
-- we set loading to true
+- [click] we set loading to true
-- we subscribe to an event from am image service we are provided that is providing the "live" image every so often as image bytes.
+- [click] we subscribe to an event from am image service we are provided that is providing the "live" image every so often as image bytes.
 -  It emits the "live" image every so often as image bytes.
-- once we receive an image we set loading false, and set the image bytes.
+- [click] once we receive an image we set loading false.
+- [click] then we set the image bytes to the image bytes we received.
-- if we have an error - we set another error flag.
+- [click] if we have an error - we set another error flag.
 - All pretty straightforward.

 (Next Slide)